Lady Toida

-Lady Toida (問田大方, Toida no Ōkata) was a Japanese noble woman of the Sengoku and early Edo period.
+Lady Toida (問田大方, Toida no Ōkata) was a Japanese noblewoman of the Sengoku and early Edo period.
 She was the legal wife of Kobayakawa Takakage, third son of daimyō Mōri Motonari.

 Life

 Lady Toida was born as the daughter of Kobayakawa Masahira – the head of the Numata-Kobayakawa clan, which was the head family of the Kobayakawa clan – but because Masahira died at the young age of 21, her older brother, Shigehira, succeeded the Numata-Kobayakawa clan seat, but Shigehira became blind at a young age.
 In 1550, he was detained by Ōuchi Yoshitaka and Mōri Motonari under the suspicion of liaison with the Amago clan, and he was forced to retire and enter the priesthood.

 In 1551, Lady Toida was married to the third son of Motonari, Takakage, who was adopted into and succeeding the Takehara-Kobayakawa clan.
 This way, the two clans were reunited.
 Although there were no children between the two, Takakage did not take a concubine, as their relationship was harmonious.
 However, the Kobayakawa bloodline ceased.
-For that reason, they adopted Motonari's youngest son, Mototsuna (later named Hidekane) to succeed the family name.
+For that reason, they adopted Motonari's youngest son, Mototsuna (later named Hidekane), to succeed to the family name.

 Her posthumous Buddhist name is Jikōin Gekkei Eichi (慈光院月渓永智).
 Her tomb is in Yamaguchi at Taiunji Temple.